michewl/qm-graphql-todomvc/README.md

 ## Running the application

+The required infra structure can be started using the provided `docker-compose.yml`.
+It contains a MongoDB database which will expose port `27017`.

+> [!WARNING]
+> Services in the `docker-compose.yml` are **not** configured for production use.

 ### Environment variables

 To set the environment variables for the application, a `.env` file can be created.